-Science and Technology Challenge Days are arranged across the UK for Gifted and Talented Year 8/9′s.
-Within mixed-school teams, they undertake practical applied-science / technology related challenges led by members of our team of students recruited from leading local universities.
-In 2016, 99% of the teachers and 86% of the young people that attended our days, considered them to be ‘good’ or ‘very good’
+Science and Technology Challenge Days are arranged across the UK for high achieving Year 8/9′s.
+Young people undertake practical STEM-related activities led by members of our team of students recruited from leading local universities.
+Young people also take part in a Q&A session with the students, finding out more about university life.
+In 2022, 99% of the teachers and 90% of the young people that attended our days, considered them to be ‘good’ or ‘very good’.

-Below is an outline of our typical activities:
+Below is a video and an outline of our typical activities:

-A short sketch is acted out in which someone’s wallet is stolen.
-The young people are then asked to use commercial E-FIT software to generate an image of the ‘thief’.
-The ‘thief’ returns at the end, so that their appearance can be compared with the young peoples’ images.
+A short sketch is acted out involving the theft of a mobile phone.
+Using the latest commercial E-FIT software, the young people generate an image of the thief.
+Finally the ‘thief’ returns so that their appearance can be compared with the young peoples’ images.

 Electric Car Challenge